Midwifery Services

 Who we are

 Midwives are trained health-care professionals who provide primary care in the prenatal, intrapartum, and postpartum period for mothers and their newborns up to six weeks of age.
-Midwives specialize in low-risk pregnancies but are trained to recognize any complications that may arise requiring a specialist in high-risk pregnancies.
+They also offer cervical cancer screening and other sexual/reproductive health services.

 Midwives provide complete care during pregnancy to promote health and well-being for pregnant individuals, babies and families.
 A midwife can order routine tests and lab work and can prescribe certain medications.
 A midwife’s scope of care includes guidelines on when to consult, when to share care and when to transfer care to another health-care provider.